KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Operates in the superficial mind,
 generating deceptive agency
 and dissonant autonomy.
+Mythic tradition conflates his IL2 persona with deeper IL3 functions,
-His dismemberment of Osiris reflects a deeper entropic cascade,
+assigning the dismemberment of Osiris (a Fractus‑layer act)
-linking his operative function to IL3 (Fractus / Mortus).
+to a figure whose authentic structural placement remains ISS / ISM.

 **Ethical Orientation**
 Entropic.